Are you a naturally curious person?

 Featuring conversation with Caroline Gardner, Professor Niamh Nic Daéid, Dame Seona Reid, Professor Dame Anna Dominiczak and Professor Sir Ian Boyd.

-Dr Rebekah Widdowfield talks to Dame Seona Reid about the impact of Covid-19 on culture and the creative arts.
+Dame Seona Reid on the impact of Covid-19 on culture and the creative arts.

-Rebekah Widdowfield talks to Professor Dame Anna Dominiczak about launching the Lighthouse Labs, the UK’s capacity for testing at such scale and the need for collaboration between science and industry.
+Meet Professor Dame Anna Dominiczak who successfully led the launch of the Lighthouse Labs, the UK’s capacity for testing at such scale and the need for collaboration between science and industry.

 Series 3: Tackling inequality in scotland